 Logging created an essential dam in the area but also left a hazard of tree stumps that lie just below the water's surface.
 Boaters need to take care when navigating, especially when they're getting close to shore.
 This could be part of the reason the lake's speed limit is set at eight miles per hour.

-Gardner Lake State Park is home to the well-loved Gardner Lake.
+Gardner Lake State Park is where you'll find the well-loved Gardner Lake.
 Bordered by the towns of Salem, Montville, and Bozrah in Connecticut's southeast, the lake covers 528 acres.
 The park itself, on the other hand, is just shy of 10 acres in size.

-Fans of the outdoors won't want to leave Lake Waramaug.
-Located in Lake Waramaug State Park, this large, picturesque lake is captivatingly gorgeous.
+Fans of the outdoors won't want to leave Lake Waramaug, which is serenely located in one of Connecticut's best state parks, Lake Waramaug State Park.
+This large, picturesque lake is captivatingly gorgeous.
 Don't believe us?
 Visit during the fall to catch the trees' multicolored hues reflected on the still water's surface.
 The outstanding beauty will literally take your breath away.

 Squantz Pond is about as close as you'll get to a mountainous lake view in the Nutmeg State.
 Surrounding by the giant hills of Fairfield County, this picture-perfect spot is breathtaking.
 No wonder so many people flock here on a warm summer's day.

 From water skiing to wake surfing to sailing, water sports abound at this idyllic spot.
 You can even scuba dive in the crisp, clear water.
 More of a recreational lake than a pond, Squantz is open year-round.

 Insider's tip: Arrive early.
 The parking lot can only house 250 vehicles.
 Once it's full, the park closes for the day.